(Updated as of March 2022)

 When the loss of the condition of holder or real owner as set out in the last paragraph of article 42 ter.1 was caused by the transfer of values and rights and the amount obtained was destined completely to the acquisition of other values or rights that are subject to a tax return, the taxpayer must only declare the balances as of 31 December that are stated in the aforementioned section.

 In so far as a "global account or custody" consists of different goods, whether they be shares, stocks, deposits or others, each good should be declared individually, since they could constitute goods representing different obligations to declare despite being the subject of information in same form 720.

-If there is a consolidation of ownership of the property, the date on which the person becomes "owner" of the property (on which ownership is consolidated) should be reported, and the total acquisition value should be indicated as the value (including, where applicable, the value of the initial right in rem and the value of consolidating ownership).
+If consolidation of the ownership of the building takes place, the date on which the person becomes the "holder" (on which the ownership is consolidated) should be declared, and the total acquisition price should be indicated (the value of the right in rem and the value of consolidating the ownership).

 The taxpayer with obligation to declare must take into account the following values of the goods and rights abroad on the dates indicated below: